Alcohol in Australia: Legislation and guidelines

 The age limit for the purchase of alcoholic products in Australia is 18.
 A license to both produce and sell alcohol is required.
 Alcohol products in Australia contain warnings against drinking whilst pregnant.

 Guidelines for alcohol use are made by the National Health and Medical Research Council.
-The guidelines recommend no more than ten standards drinks per week and no more than four standard drinks per day for adults to reduce the risk of harm from alcohol-related disease or injury.
+The guidelines recommend no more than ten standard drinks per week and no more than four standard drinks per day for adults to reduce the risk of harm from alcohol-related disease or injury.
 Opinions of the latest guidelines for adults are mixed, with people often indicating the recommendation was either too restrictive or did not go far enough, with some stating the new guidelines strike a good balance.
 Guidelines for under 18's and those pregnant or breastfeeding recommend not consuming any alcohol.

 Guidelines for health professionals are also published, providing information on treatments for alcohol problems, and last updated in 2021.
 The guidelines highlight a range of treatment and management options for health professionals to consider when providing people with treatment alcohol problems, including brief interventions, alcohol withdrawal, psycho-social interventions, pharmacotherapies for alcohol treatment, and related comorbidities.
 The guidelines also note the importance of addressing stigma associated with alcohol use and addiction to improve health outcomes.

 Queensland has introduced alcohol restrictions as part of the state's Alcohol Management Plans in 19 separate Indigenous communities.